Undergraduate Course Descriptions

 See the Course Catalog for available sections.

-Scientists and other experts understand their field, but they don’t always know how to communicate that understanding to the general public.
-WR 362: Science Writing teaches you strategies for identifying your audience so you can write to their interests and needs.
-You’ll practice research, drafting, and revision skills to hone your ability to write clear documents for audiences who want learn about science and how it affects them.
+Communicating science-related information to the general public has never been more important.
+While scientists and other experts understand their field, they’re not always adept at communicating that understanding in a way the general public can understand.
+Science Writing teaches you strategies for identifying your audience, so you can write to address their interests, needs, and biases.
+You’ll practice research, drafting, and revision skills to hone your ability to write clear, engaging, and accessible articles for audiences who want learn about science and how it affects them.

 Bacc Core, Skills – Writing II (CSW2)